-Girl Scout Juniors At the Girl Scout Junior level (fourth and fifth grades), girls This means Want to make decisions and express their opinions.
-Whenever possible, allowing girls to make decisions and express their opinions through guided discussion and active reflection activities.
-Also, have girls set rules for listening to others' opinions and offering assistance in decision making.
+Girl Scout Juniors At the Girl Scout Junior level (fourth and fifth grades), many Juniors This means Want to make decisions and express their opinions.
+Whenever possible, allowing them to make decisions and express their opinions through guided discussion and active reflection activities.
+Also, have them set rules for listening to others' opinions and offering assistance in decision making.
 Are social and enjoy working in groups.
-Allowing girls to team up in small or large groups for art projects, performances, and written activities.
+Allowing them to team up in small or large groups for art projects, performances, and written activities, if they would like to.
 Are aware of expectations and sensitive to the judgments of others.
 Although it's okay to have expectations, the expectation is not perfection!
-Share your own mistakes and what you learned from them and be sure to create an environment where girls can be comfortable sharing theirs.
+Share your own mistakes and what you learned from them and be sure to create an environment where they can be comfortable sharing theirs.
 Are concerned about equity and fairness.
-Not shying away from discussing why rules are in place and having girls develop their own rules for their group.
+Not shying away from discussing why rules are in place and having them develop their own rules for their group.
 Are beginning to think abstractly and critically and are capable of flexible thought.
 Juniors can consider more than one perspective as well as the feelings and attitudes of another.
-Asking girls to explain why they made a decision, to share their visions of their roles in the future, and to challenge their own and others' perspectives.
+Asking them to explain why they made a decision, to share their visions of their roles in the future, and to challenge their own and others' perspectives.
 Have strong fine and gross motor skills and coordination.
-Engaging girls in moving their minds and their bodies.
-Allow girls to express themselves through the written word, choreography, and so on.
+Engaging them in moving their minds and their bodies.
+Allow them to express themselves through the written word, choreography, and so on.
 Love to act in plays, create music, and dance.
-Girls might like to tell a story through playwriting, playing an instrument, or choreographing a dance.
-May be starting puberty, which means beginning breast development, skin changes, and weight changes.
+They might like to tell a story through playwriting, playing an instrument, or choreographing a dance.
+May be starting puberty, which may include beginning breast development, skin changes, and weight changes.
 Some may be getting their periods.
-Being sensitive to girls' changing bodies, possible discomfort over these changes, and their desire for more information.
-Create an environment that acknowledges and celebrates this transition as healthy and normal for girls.
+Being sensitive to their changing bodies, possible discomfort over these changes, and their desire for more information or total avoidance of the topic.
+Create an environment that acknowledges and celebrates this transition as healthy and normal for them.